A stochastic analysis of greedy routing in a spatially dependent sensor network: Background work

 \section{Background work}

 The results presented here follow on from initial homogeneous Poisson model development and analysis \cite{KEELER1}, which was later extended by evaluating resulting integrals and analyzing a simple sleep scheme \cite{KEELER2}.
-Consequently, the majority of the formulation and techniques used here have been applied in the constant density setting.
+Consequently, the majority of the formulation and solution techniques used here have been applied in the constant density setting.

-More generally, Ishizuka and Aida \cite{IA:2004} performed some preliminary analysis of node placement approaches via simulations to gauge the fault tolerance of networks against random node breakdown and battery exhaustion.
-In particular, they assumed that individual nodes are scattered uniformly around the sink, and that the density decreased as the distance from the sink increased.
-Ishizuka and Aida examined two node density models: a Gaussian function and a simple power law (inversely proportional to the sink distance).
-They concluded that the simple power law placement resulted in good fault tolerance.
+Ishizuka and Aida \cite{IA:2004} performed analysis on node placement approaches via simulations to gauge the fault tolerance of networks against random node failure and battery exhaustion.
+In particular, they assumed that individual nodes were scattered uniformly around the sink, and that the density decreased as the distance to the sink increased.
+In addition to the homogeneous model, Ishizuka and Aida examined two models where in one the density is inversely proportional to the sink distance, and in the other the density is a Gaussian function (its standard deviation was chosen such that ninety-nine percent of nodes were found in the test region).
+They concluded that the simple inverse function resulted in the best fault tolerance overall.
+Ishizuka and Aida \cite{IA:2007} later examined a more general power-law model, and concluded again that the sensor networks are the most resilient to node failure when the density inversely proportional to sink distance.

 A concept closely related to connectivity is the sensing coverage of a sensor network, which is the ability of a sensor network to successfully sense or cover the entire sensor field.
 Solutions to coverage problems have been based on coverage processes such as the Boolean model; see Hall \cite{HALL:1988} and Stoyan, Kendall and Mecke \cite{SKM:1995} for more details.
-In the sensor network setting, a more recent example is that of Manohar et al. \cite{MRM:2009} who used coverage processes to examine the coverage of a sensor network with an exponentially decreasing node density.
+In the sensor network setting, a more recent example is that of Pallavi et al. \cite{MRM:2009} who used coverage processes to examine the coverage of a sensor network with an exponentially decreasing node density.

 The aforementioned work involving inhomogeneous node deployment cases did not examine the stochastic behaviour of any particular routing method.
 Furthermore, the work did not cover the effects that a sleep scheme has on stochastic dependencies in the routing model.